Skip to content

 })

-In this example, the onFrame method is called every frame by the cube itself, and it updates the cube's rotation around the Y axis.
+In this example, the frame method adds 0.01 to the component's rotation each frame.
 If you want to learn more about controllers, Fibbo provides a default character controller and you can also create your own custom controller.